Home » Bridging Loans » Why Choose A Bridging Loan?

 Buying a property at auction

-As bridging loans can be completed quickly, they are generally more suitable for auction purchases than mortgages.
+As they can be completed quickly, they are generally more suitable for auction purchases than mortgages.

 Buying a property before your current property has sold

-Maintaining a place in a chain is a common reason for taking out a bridging loan.
+Maintaining a place in a chain is a common reason for taking out bridge finance.
 When your current property is yet to sell and your purchase must be completed, this can lead to a chain collapsing.

-A bridging loan can be used to bridge the gap between the purchase and sale.
-Once your current property is sold, the bridging loan can be repaid from the proceeds.
+A chain break bridging loan can be used to bridge the gap between the purchase and sale.
+Once your current property is sold, the finance can be repaid from the proceeds.

 To prevent repossession